Africa’s Athandiswa Saba, Jamaine Krige & Yeshiel Panchia, Uganda’s Ruth

 Leanne Manas who gave the keynote address during the ceremony applauded the finalists and other journalists who entered the competition, “… The fact that you have even decided to pick up your pens or sit in front of your computers and tap away at the issues that are affecting our children, I thank you – and I thank you loudly because the louder we thank you and the louder we speak, the more people may listen…”

 The finalists will each receive a guaranteed R10 000 to develop their story ideas for publication or broadcasting.
 These stories will then be ranked and each finalist will stand a chance to win the following cash prizes: R25 000 (Overall Winner); R15 000 (Second Place) and R10 000 (Third Place).

 Said Bird, “While this is only the second year of the Isu Elihle Awards, planning for next year has already begun.
 If you have a great news story idea with or about or involving children, write it down now.
 Competition is tight and next year our awards will be bigger and better.”

 Which journalist will win R25 000 for their innovative story idea?

 Which African countries will be represented amongst the top three finalists?

-On Wednesday 20 September 2017, Media Monitoring Africa (MMA) will announce the top three finalists from the entries submitted for this year’s Isu Elihle Awards.
+Tomorrow, on Wednesday 20 September 2017, Media Monitoring Africa (MMA) will announce the top three finalists from the entries submitted for this year’s Isu Elihle Awards.